-When I was a little girl, we always spent the summer at a Mexican beach.
+I always spent the summers at a Mexican beach in my childhood.
 Honestly, it never really mattered to me which one it was.
 I knew that whichever one we went to, there would be good food, sunshine, ocean, and sand.
 I mean, what else can you ask for, right?
 The beach has always fascinated me and will always be my favorite vacation spot.

-Something that never failed us during our vacation was the ceviche.
-I’m pretty sure that every day someone in the family would order a one.
-We would even see who could find the tastiest ceviche during our one of the vacation.
-The recipe of this potato ceviche Veracruz is inspired by one of my favorite recipes of a classic Mexican ceviche.
+Something that never failed us during our vacation was the Mexican ceviche.
+I’m pretty sure that every day someone in the family would order one.
+We would even see who could find the tastiest ceviche during one of the vacations.
+The recipe of this vegan potato ceviche Veracruz is inspired by one of my favorite recipes of a classic Mexican ceviche.

 But, let me keep telling you about how delicious this potato ceviche Veracruz is and how amazing and it is perfect for those days on the beach or summer parties.
 It also works well as an appetizer or as a side for grilled vegetables.
 In Mexico, we eat ceviche with salted crackers, or with tortilla chips.

 - Use the smallest potatoes you can find.

 - You can serve them as individual ceviches or in a serving bowl.

 - Serve with tortilla chips, the ceviche juice tastes amazing with them

 - To cook the potatoes add salt to the water.
 This will help the potatoes to get extra flavorful.

 - There are a lot of ceviche recipes, and they can go from super complex to as easy as just adding lime and onion to hearts of palms if you are like me and don’t eat fish or shellfish.

 - I have other fishless ceviches here on the blog and I hope you like them as well like my cauliflower aguachile, or my vegan ceviche tostadas that are the best EVER, or the mango ceviche that it’s extremely good.